-Day for Change is a fundraising challenge for schools.
-The ask is simple: change something about your school day and collect as much change and cash as possible – helping to keep children safe from hunger.
+The Day for Change fundraising challenge for schools has arrived and we need your students to get involved.
+Change something about your school day and collect as much change and cash as possible – helping to keep children safe from hunger.

-This year the money that your school raises will be matched pound for pound by the Power of Nutrition, a charitable foundation – meaning the impact of your fundraising will be even greater.
+Every pound that you raise will be matched by The Power of Nutrition, a charitable foundation, until the end of term, so your fundraising will go even further for children.

 How can my school get involved?

 - Start by registering your school online now